 Dental implants are the newest tooth replacement procedure mimicking an entire tooth structure.
 A dentist will insert a titanium root into your jawbone to support a crown (artificial tooth) later.
 And these implants appear, feel, and act like natural teeth, and — if well looked after — can last your entire life.

 Thanks to their many benefits, many consider dental implants the best tooth replacement option for many patients.
-After all, which else can provide a solid support for your new teeth?
+After all, which else can provide solid support for your new teeth?

 What are the Other Alternatives to Dental Implants?